filiprak01/allegro-summer-experience-2022/README.md

 - After downloading a repository user have to click a repository to check details which means no default language details are uploaded.
 - Private repositories are not visable, so if all repositories of certain user consist of only private repositories no data will be displayed nor a notification.
 Aplication instructions:
-- To run an application download Github_repository.jar file and run it on your machine
+- To run an application download allegro-summer-experoence.jar file and run it on your machine.
+Do not forget to get your api token before using executable.